Table of Contents

 If you already have a checking account but no checks, you can contact your bank or credit union about ordering checks.
 They can usually be ordered online, via a mobile app, over the phone, or in person.

-Alternatives to a Voided Check
+What to Use Instead of a Voided Check for Direct Deposit

 Aside from a voided check, you have other options to establish autopay or direct deposit.
 Here are some alternatives: